Blackberry0Pie/Earths-Crust_Element-Abundance-by-Size_Source-by-Color/README.md

-# Earth's Crust: Element Abundance by Size, Source by Color
+# Earth's Crust's Elements: Abundance by Size, Source by Color

 Demo on <a href="http://cssdeck.com/labs/full/hy2mni7s">cssdeck.com</a>